thefuzzydeveloper/Audio-Streamer-OPUS/README.md

 - **System Tray Controls:** Easy one-click access to pause, restart, or enable auto-start on Windows boot.
 - **Extremely light-weight** Android package is few Kbs, and highly optimized
 - **Better alternative of other apps in same category** - No license verification, payment, or data collection, full privacy!
 - **Better than Bluetooth headsets** - Lower latency than unreliable Bluetooth network

+--> Expect audio lag for first few minutes till audio buffer builds up!
+Audio should clear up as the buffer builds up